HaniSource/components/components/accordions-category/flush-accordion/doc.md

 ### Overviewn

-This *Faqs Accordion* component is designed to present a series of items that can be expanded or collapsed, allowing users to view content in a compact manner.
+This *Flush Accordion* component is inspired by flowbite accordions and is designed to present a series of items that can be expanded or collapsed, allowing users to view content in a compact manner.

 ### Component Structure
 The accordion component is composed of two main files: